Iowa schools closed through end of school year, Gov. Kim Reynolds says

 Districts will need to submit another “return to learn” plan by July 1.
 Those can include summer school and other enrichment opportunities “designed to address disruptions in learning as a result of COVID-19,” Lebo said.

-In their continuous learning plans for this school year, most districts, 285 of 327, will offer “voluntary educational enrichment opportunities” — optional, ungraded work that won’t count for class credit.
+In their continuous learning plans for this school year, most districts in the sate, 285 of 327, will offer “voluntary educational enrichment opportunities” — optional, ungraded work that won’t count for class credit.
 Voluntary opportunities include online activities and paper work sheet packets.

 Only six districts will implement “required educational services” for all grade levels.
 Those services should nearly match the rigor of normal classes, and student attendance will be taken and work can be graded.

-Among the state’s accredited private schools, 179 schools submitted plans — 80 for required, 73 for voluntary and 26 for a combination of both.
+Among the state’s accredited private schools, 179 schools submitted plans — 80 for required, 73 for voluntary and 26 for a combination.

-The announcement came a day after President Donald Trump gave governors guidelines for reopening their states.
-Reynolds said she was pleased with the content of the Thursday afternoon call.
+Reynolds’ announcement came a day after President Donald Trump gave governors guidelines for reopening their states.
+Reynolds said she was pleased with the content of the Thursday afternoon call with the White House.

 Governors have authority to decide whether to follow the guidance, which includes three phases.